hydraulic-software/conveyor/guidebook/docs/configs/linux.md

 If you want to run extra code as root at install time, you can append a fragment of shell script to the postinst string.

-**`ignore-dangling-dependencies`** If your package contains shared libraries that have dependencies which can't be found in the target distribution, a warning will be generated during the build.
-You can add the names of the needed shared libraries here (e.g. `[libfoo{,-extras}.so.2]`) to silence these warnings.

 **`appstream.{file-name,content}`** These keys control the content of the generated [AppStream XML file](https://www.freedesktop.org/software/appstream/docs/).
 This controls how your app appears in the Software Center/app store apps that some Linux desktop environments and distributions use (e.g. the GNOME Software / Snap Store tools utilize this metadata).
 You don't normally need to alter this.

 **`services`** A list of SystemD service definitions (see below).